-- Client uses both hands to grasp her bottom knee towards her chest.
+- Client uses both hands to grasp the bottom knee towards their chest.

-- Therapist’s left hand grasps client’s right ankle and his right hand grasps her knee
+- Therapist’s left hand grasps client’s right ankle and right hand grasps client’s knee

 - Therapist steps behind client’s knee as it is brought into flexion

-- With right hand on her knee and his left securing her ankle, the therapist can create knee flexion or hip extension
+- With therapist’s right hand on client’s knee and left hand securing client’s ankle, the therapist can create knee flexion or hip extension

 - Therapist gently extends client’s hip to painful femoral nerve barrier and backs off to the inter-barrier zone

-- The client tucks her chin to traction the femoral nerve
+- The client tucks their chin to traction the femoral nerve

-- To floss the nerve distally, the therapist gently adds knee flexion as the client brings her head back to neutral
+- To floss the nerve distally, the therapist gently adds knee flexion as the client brings their head back to neutral